OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 Create a new QGIS project
 ================================================================================

-Lets now create a new QGIS project and load our own data.
+Let's now create a new QGIS project and load our own data.

 #.
 Choose :menuselection:`File --> New Project`.